 ‘ Inspiring tomorrow’s problem solvers’

 STEM is an educational approach to learning that uses Science, Technology, Engineering, and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
 The end results are students who take thoughtful risks, engage in experiential learning, persist in problem-solving, embrace collaboration, and work through the creative process.
 These are the innovators, educators, leaders, and learners of the 21st century!

-All students are able to take advantage of this safe and engaging technology if they have signed parental permission.
+All students are able to take advantage safe and engaging technologies if they have signed parental permission.
 Students from Years 3-6 have access to email and the school has an active policy of copyright and safe cyberspace use.
 Students who behave inappropriately may need to be removed from the school network

 ‘Broadening understandings through experiences with other cultures’